How The Tunable Genius Light Works

-How does the circuit work?
+How the final Project Warm circuit works

 Why can't we see infrared?